Religious exemption: United States

 In the United States, the First Amendment guarantees that Congress will make no law "prohibiting the free exercise" of religion, and this clause is used as justification for the legality of religious exemptions in the United States.
 The earliest court case litigating religious exemptions was the New York case People v.
 Phillips in 1813, ruling that a Catholic priest could not be compelled to testify on a confession in violation of his duty as a priest.
 In 1878, the Supreme Court of the United States ruled that the government could ban polygamy without a religious exemption in Reynolds v.
 United States.
 In 1943, the Supreme Court did grant a religious exemption to an ordinance against door-to-door solicitation in Murdock v.
 Pennsylvania.
-In 1972, the Supreme Court established the "Sherbert test" in Sherbert v.
+In Sherbert v.
+Verner (1963), the Court decision refused the request made by a claimant to receive unemployment compensation benefits due to denying work on Saturdays because of religious justifications.
+Based on this case, the Court further reasoned that a person could pursue an exemption from law unless the government could present the burden was justified by government interest, which this standard is high and not easy to meet.
+Later in 1972, the Supreme Court established the "Sherbert test" in Sherbert v.
 Verner, establishing a standard of strict scrutiny on religious exemptions.
 The Supreme Court moved away from religious exemptions in Employment Division v.
 Smith in 1990.
+The case Employment Division v.
+Smith is about two members of the Native American Church who were refused to be granted unemployment benefits consequent to them being fired for consuming peyote, which is part of their religious ceremony.
+The Court claimed that exemption from compliance with generally applicable laws could not be held through free exercise clause and that the government was not required to show compelling interest while applying this law.
+In 1993, the Religious Freedom Restoration Act of 1993 (RFRA) was legislated by the Congress as a direct response to the Smith case, which it disagreed with the decision by reevaluating it with the Sherbert test.
+The RFRA granted legal protections toward rights that are beyond the Constitution's free exercise clause; it created a more intensive and complex standard when reviewing government actions that pose a “substantial burden” on one’s exercise of their religious practices.
+To further clarify, the term “substantial burden” originated from the free exercise case law, and the burden contributes to the meaning of the conflict an individual faced when one is required to make a choice between one’s religious beliefs and the reception of a governmental benefit or legal penalties.
+Based on the shifts in Court decisions and the enactment of RFRA, standards of examining religious exemptions have changed and the trend has shown to put heavier emphasis and broaden the scope of the legitimization of religious exemption.